Outside the box

 Adrian is a proud member of the Ukrainian Canadian community and was featured by the Ukrainian Canadian Congress in 2015 for his work.

-When he isn't acting, voice acting, coaching or producing, Adrian is likely to be found riding his bike or hiking beautiful British Columbia alongside his beloved wife, Paige, and his golden retriever, Marty McFly.
+When he isn't acting, voice acting, coaching or producing, Adrian is likely to be found riding his bike or hiking beautiful British Columbia alongside his beloved wife, Paige, his son, River, and his golden retriever, Marty McFly.

 Adrian Petriw is a world-class VO talent, whose impressive resume of over 15 years includes campaigns for some of the biggest brands in the world, lead characters for some of the most recognizable franchises in animation, heart-felt PSA's and clear and concise instructional narration.

-Adrian's animation credits include Iron Man Armored Adventures, Max Steel, SlugTerra, The Next Avengers, Exchange Student Zero, LBX, World Trigger, Nana, Superbook, The Yoda Chronicles, Barbie, Escape From Planet Earth, Hero 108, and Dinosaur Train to name a few.
+Most recently, he can be heard as "Adam" in Netflix's The Hollow, while his other animation credits include Iron Man Armored Adventures, Max Steel, SlugTerra, The Next Avengers, Exchange Student Zero, LBX, World Trigger, Nana, Superbook, The Yoda Chronicles, Barbie, Escape From Planet Earth, Hero 108, and Dinosaur Train to name a few.
 He is also voicing the title character in the CBC's Scout and the Gumboot Kids, which is currently in its 3rd season.
-2018 will see Adrian appearing as both a lead and series regular in two as yet unannounced Netflix Original Series.
+2018 will also see Adrian appearing as both a lead and series regular in two as yet unannounced Netflix Original Series.

 His work in advertising is extensive, having voiced hundreds of commercials in over a decade of work.
-Adrian has voiced ads and campaigns for companies like Fandango, Best Buy, Jimmy Dean, Honda, A&W, Mcdonalds, McArthurGlen, Coca Cola, ICBC, BC Hydro, Granville Island Brewing, Money Mart, Sony, Red Bull, Pacific Western Brewing, Toyota, Destination BC, as well as PSA's for organizations like the Covenant House.
+Adrian has voiced ads and campaigns for companies like Fandango, Best Buy, Jimmy Dean, Pledge, Nestle Crunch, Party City, Honda, A&W, Mcdonalds, McArthurGlen, Coca Cola, ICBC, BC Hydro, Granville Island Brewing, Money Mart, Sony, Red Bull, Pacific Western Brewing, Toyota, Destination BC, as well as PSA's for organizations like the Covenant House.

 FILM AND TELEVISION